 Although the restrictions on foreigners buying property in China have become much looser, renting an apartment or townhouse is still the done thing among expats.
 When you are looking for a place to rent, a Chinese contact person – e.g. an HR staff member of your company, a personal friend, or a trusted real estate agent – can be of great help to you.
 Ask them to aid you with talking to the landlord, approving the rental agreement, or looking at houses before you have even arrived.

 Big cities have the advantage that there are enough property agencies catering to expatriates.
-Thus, you will automatically get a bilingual rental agreement in both Mandarin and English.
+Thus, you will automatically get a bilingual rental agreement (in both Mandarin and English).

 A typical lease is often a rental contract for the next one or two years.
 If you want to go on living in your place, you have to talk to the landlord about renewing the contract.
-If you are not sure whether you will actually stay in China for that long, make sure that the agreement includes a so-called break option.
+If you are not sure whether you will actually stay in China for that long, make sure that the agreement includes a so-called “break option”.
 Otherwise, you won’t get your security deposit back.

-After moving to your new place, don’t forget to re-register with the local police.
+After moving to your new home, don’t forget to re-register with the local police.
 If you have previously stayed in a hotel, the staff will have taken care of this for you.
 Sometimes, your landlord or building manager will also do the registration for you once you have moved into your new home.

 - your valid passport and visa, stay certificate, or residence permit

 - your rental agreement